Benefit decisions and appeals

-When a decision is made about your claim for a benefit, a ‘case manager’ from the Department for Work and Pensions (DWP) will write to you, and will also try to phone you, to tell you this decision and why it was made.
+When a decision is made about your claim for a benefit, a ‘case manager’ from the Department for Work and Pensions (DWP) will write to you to tell about you this decision and why it was made.

 If you are not happy with the decision, or if your situation has changed, you may want the decision to be looked at again.
 There are some decisions you cannot challenge, for example when and how payments are made, or if your claim is ‘suspended’ because you are not eligible to claim that benefit.
 Each letter from the DWP will say whether you can challenge or appeal a decision, how to do this and how long you have to do it (the time period you are given).

 If you are told you can challenge a decision, you may want to think about this.
 If you challenge the fact that you have been awarded some benefit, but it is at a lower rate than you feel you should get, there is a chance that you might lose the amount of benefit you have been awarded.
 Also, your benefit may be stopped while the decision is looked at again.
 Equally, a new decision may mean you receive a higher rate of benefit which better supports your situation, so it is worth considering this carefully.
 You may want to contact an agency offering independent benefits advice, such as the Citizens Advice or Scope.
 Such advisers may be able to help you to prepare an appeal against a decision, or act as your ‘adviser representative’.

 How to challenge a benefits decision